Monday, August 8, 2022

 All masking tape seals will develop loose spots over time, which can be seen with a strong light held at a low angle and moved around, and patched up by applying Gloozit with the finger.
 Adhesive tapes generally will not stick very long to anything that does not feel flat to the touch.
 This includes the tape used to apply window film.
 If necessary, sand it flat and clean off the standings before applying tape.
 Remember that older paint may contain lead and wear your respirator while sanding.

 Temporarily remove everything removable, like doors, cupboards, and range hoods, to inspect behind them for cracks and holes.
 You wouldn’t think a door hinge could conceal an opening in the frame, but it can.
 Always use a permanent repair product in such areas and avoid tapes and temporary sealants, because you don't want to have to re-access the area in a year or month.
-Doors are more conveniently treated one hinge at a time, after door-stopping and shimming.
+Doors are more conveniently treated one hinge at a time, after door-stopping and shimming underneath to support the weight of the door while one hinge is unfastened.
 Seal all empty fastener holes you find, not just in door frames, and seal around the heads of any fasteners that appear slightly canted.
 Ask the landlord to make any obviously needed repairs if the defect could let in dust, but don’t get known as a complainer.
 Compliment the landlord for the repair on Google Reviews or BBB.

 Whenever you seal anything, come back and inspect for new holes a day later.